Shivanikinagi/Flux/DOCUMENTATION_INDEX.md

-# ChatterPay - Complete Documentation Index
+# Flux - Complete Documentation Index

-Welcome to ChatterPay!
+Welcome to Flux!
 This index will guide you to the right documentation based on your needs.

 ---